riccardomocchetti/functional-programming-with-aws-lambda/README.md

 This can also be extended to other AWS services, for example AWS SQS/SNS where we don't have to implement the logic to retrieve messages from the queue/topic, and so on.

 ## A Real Example
-Enough with the chit-chat, let's focus on a _real_ application and let's see what it means to write it in functional programming and run it in AWS Lambda.
+Enough with the chit-chat, let's focus on a _real_ application and let's see what it means to write it in FP and run it in AWS Lambda.

 This application is a really simple one, the backend for a blog.
 It offers a REST API that allows two operations: